Elephants: A Social Creature

 As we have learned, elephants roam in large herds and cover vast amounts of land.
 It is of no surprise then that they come across a wide variety of environmental obstacles.
 Whether it be an electrical fence put up by farmers or a specific type of vegetation these features offer a unique opportunity to study how elephants learn.

-Learning is described as an enduring change in the mechanism of behavior, involving specific stimuli or responses, resulting from experience with those or similar stimuli or responses.
+or similar stimuli or responses.
 There are various categories one can choose to look at while studying the capacity to learn in a given species but we will focus on social learning.
 Elephants are social creatures.
 When born, the calf is immediately dependent on its mother for survival.
 They suckle at the mother for milk up to a couple months of age until they are ready to start foraging for food.
 Young calfs have a tendency to pick up anything that might resemble food and put it into their mouth.
 Luckily during their suckling phase they were exposed to their peers who serve as a model to show them what is edible and what to avoid.

 While elephants might venture out and eat on their own at an early age compared to some species, they are relatively slow to mature.
 The calves are dependent on their mothers until sexual maturity which isn't reached until pre-teen years.
 Sometimes they aren't weened until age 17 or later, when they finally accept their role as a leader of the heard.
 This close contact with their mothers provides them with instruction on the process of raising young.
 This instruction is aided by the chance to watch the mothers raise a younger sibling while the young elephants remain under their supervision.